Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

 # WebRTC

 You can have real-time audio/video communication with a remote peer.
 You can send and receive multimedia sources and generic data with a remote peer.
-The multimedia sources include audio/video stream from microphone, camera or media file.
+The multimedia sources include audio/video streams from a microphone, camera, or media file.
 The generic data includes string or byte data.

-The main features of the WebRTC API include:
+The main features of the WebRTC API include the following:

 - Managing media sources